Waldorf Salad with Green Goddess Dressing

 When pairing this for dinner:

 Keep it fresh.
-You can see from the above picture that I serve it with homemade tabouli and cauliflower curry cold salad.
+You can see from the above picture that I serve the Waldorf Salad with homemade Tabouli and cauliflower curry cold salad.
 Both of which are refreshing and delicious.

 It also goes amazing along side chicken and rice!